Smozyy/Tweaks-for-Gaming.bat/README.md

 Please dont sell my work.
 You are free to edit or cut anything on file and use as you want.

-bit.ly/3goAOyc for paypal donation **NOT NECESSARY** but If you want motivate
+If you want help me bit.ly/3goAOyc for paypal donation, but is **NOT NECESSARY**

 Thats whats the script does:
 - enables winmgmt,trustedinstaller,appinfo,deviceinstall before running everything